 The flexible-layout format allows readers to choose the best reading experience for ANY device or environment.
-This electronic version will also feature a fully hyperlinked index.
+The electronic versions also feature a fully hyperlinked index.

-Enhanced PDF Download
+Enhanced PDF download

 The latest PDF NCAA Rules Books editions also contain interactive features, such as a hyperlinked index and table of contents.
 Major rules changes and points of emphasis, where applicable, are also hyperlinked.
 Of course, you can also use the PDF search capabilities to locate all instances of a particular word or term.